Course

 Course description

-This course examines topics in ergonomics to understand how changes can be made to the person, the environment, and tasks to promote safety throughout an individual's lifespan.
-This course will provide the tools, skills, and knowledge to perform basic ergonomic assessments with a focus on the prevention of occupational injuries, increased productivity, comfort, and safety.
+This course explores topics in ergonomics and allows students to examine how changes made to the person, the environment, and the nature of routine tasks, promote safety throughout an individual's lifespan.
+The course focuses on the prevention of occupational injuries, increased productivity, comfort, and safety.
+In this course, students develop the skills and knowledge required to perform basic ergonomic assessments.

 Course content